Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Before any new material touches your roof, you need to give the roof deck a thorough check-up.
 The deck is the plywood or OSB sheathing that forms the foundation of your roof.
 It must be solid, clean, and dry.
 Start by sweeping away all debris, old nails, and dust.
 Then, carefully inspect the entire surface for any signs of damage, like soft spots, rot, or water stains.
 If you find any compromised areas, you’ll need to cut them out and replace them with new sheathing.
 Installing beautiful new shingles over a weak or rotten deck is a recipe for failure, so don’t skip this critical step.

-Install the Drip Edge and Underlayment
+How to Install Drip Edge and Underlayment

 With a clean deck, your next step is to install the first lines of defense against water.
 Start with a metal drip edge along the eaves and rakes of the roof.
 This simple component helps direct water into the gutters and away from your fascia boards.
 Next, you’ll roll out the underlayment.
 In a climate like ours in the Puget Sound, it’s essential to use a self-adhering ice and water shield along the eaves.
 This ice barrier provides extra protection against ice dams that can form in colder weather.
 The rest of the roof deck gets covered with a high-quality roofing felt or synthetic underlayment.